jhu-library-applications/umlaut_borrow_direct/README.md

 ## Interactive API with the JQuery

 You can use the [JQuery Content Utility](https://github.com/team-umlaut/umlaut/wiki/JQuery-Content-Utility) to place Umlaut content on another website.
+This works best with an item detail page showing one item -- you *may* be able to get it to work on a search results page in an "on demand" way where a click is needed to show Umlaut content.
+It will not work well trying to show for every item on a search results screen, as BD and other API's used by Umlaut are just too slow.

 You can use this with BorrowDirect content as well, for instance to insert BD content on a Catalog page.
-(Not currently supported for multiple items on a catalog result page, but for a single item detail page).

 If you are using the BD API, then the BorrowDirect content somtimes includes a submission form.
 With no extra configuration, if the user submits this form, they'll wind up at a standard